 The initial challenges of ensuring all staff had connectivity and hardware to work from home securely has been resolved.
 Ortus clients were well-prepared, but we still saw 500 more support tickets in the third week of March compared to the whole of February.

-Now the real opportunity, as companies become used to the next phase of the lockdown, is a significant increase in productivity and efficiency from proper use of technology such as Microsoft Teams.
+Now the real opportunity, as companies become used to the next phase of the lockdown, is a significant increase in productivity and efficiency from the proper use of technology such as Microsoft Teams.

 People used to worry that there was no formal record of a conversation or decision without email, but it can all still be tracked and tagged within Teams.